Sitemap

 Well-Established Carpet Stores

 This is the main reason why I think you should buy from an honest and reputable carpet store and let them handle all the installation details for you.
-By paying the retailer directly for the carpet, padding and installation you bypass the need to hire an independent carpet installer.
+By paying the retailer directly for everything, the Carpet, the Padding and the Installation - you bypass the need for you to locate, verify, negotiate, schedule and finally pay for an independent carpet installer.

 Guaranteed Carpet Installation

-When you buy from a reputable flooring dealer, the main benefit for you is that they guarantee their installations.
-That means if you ever have an installation problem, they will be ready and willing to answer your call and promptly do whatever it takes to make sure all your concerns are addressed.
+When you buy new carpet from a reputable flooring dealer, the greatest benefit for you is that they guarantee everything you purchase including the installation.
+That means if you ever have a problem or concern about anything, even an installation problem, they stand ready and willing to answer your call and promptly do whatever it takes to make sure all your concerns are addressed.
+One call does it all.
+That's what being reputable means.

-You don't always get this benefit when you hire an independent carpet installer.
-Independent is they key word here, these installers are not attached to any retailer or location and might not be available in the future if and when you call for help.
+You don't get this wonderful benefit when you hire an independent carpet installer.
+Independent is they key word here, these installers are not attached to any retailer or physical location and might not be available in the future if and when you call for help.

 If You Need To Hire An Independent Carpet Installer